willyii/CS230-Project3-RigidBodySimulation/README.md

 # CS230-Project3-RigidBodySimulation

-This is course project for CS230 Computer Graphic.
+This is course project for CS230 Computer Graphic at UCR.
 We achieved a simple rigid body simulation program based on C++ and OpenGL.

 Here are some demos for our project: